Deena Kastor

 Deena Michelle Kastor (née Drossin; born February 14, 1973) is an American long-distance runner.
-She was a holder of American records in the marathon (2006-2022) and numerous road distances.
+She is the former American record holder in the marathon (2003-2022) and numerous road distances.
+Kastor held 15 American records simultaneously in every distance from 5K to the marathon.
 She won the bronze medal in the women's marathon at the 2004 Olympics in Athens, Greece.
-She is also an eight-time national champion in cross country.
+Kastor won the 2005 Chicago Marathon and the 2006 London Marathon.
+In 2006 she was ranked #1 in the world.
+She is also a 24 time National Champion, including eight-time national champion in cross country.

 Early and personal life

-Kastor is Jewish, and was born in Waltham, Massachusetts.
+Kastor was adopted into a Jewish family.
 She is an alumna of Agoura High School located in Agoura Hills, California.
 She ran collegiately for the University of Arkansas.

 She is married to Andrew Kastor.
 In August 2010, they announced that she was three months pregnant with their first child, Piper.
 As a result, she announced she would not compete in that year's New York City Marathon, held November 7.
 Her daughter was born in February 2011.

 Career highlights

 In high school, Kastor won three California state cross country titles and two CIF California State Meet titles at 3200 meters while running for Agoura High School in Agoura Hills, California.
 She also competed in the Foot Locker Cross Country Championships all four years of her prep career, and competed in both the North American Youth Maccabi Games and the Pan-American Maccabiah while in high school.

 At the University of Arkansas she was a four-time SEC champion and an eight-time All-American.
 Post-collegiately, Kastor ran under coaches Joe Vigil and Terrence Mahon.
 Since 2015, she has been coached by her husband, Andrew Kastor, head of the Mammoth Track Club.

 Kastor has earned two silver medals (2002 Dublin, long race; 2003 Lausanne, long race) in the IAAF World Cross Country Championships.

 She holds U.S. records in the following events: